Peralta-CashFlow/CashFlow-API-Auth/README.md

 If you want, clone this [repository](https://github.com/Peralta-CashFlow/.github/tree/main/profile) where we have a Docker Compose file that will run all CashFlow environment locally!

+# Observability

+This API is configured to expose metrics and traces for observability purposes with [Prometheus](https://prometheus.io/) also on the Docker Compose file mentioned above, it is integrated with [Grafana](https://grafana.com/).
+Reefer to the Organization's documentation for more details about observability.

 # Environment Variables